kickr-dev/engine/README.md

   - name: maintainer
     email: maintainer@example.com
     url: maintainer.example.com

-# list of parts to not generate.
-exclude:
-  - goreleaser
-  - makefile
-  - pre-commit
-  - shell

-# list of optional parts to generate.
-include:
-  - pre-commit:gomod-tidy

 # platform override in case of gitlab on premise, bitbucket on premise, etc.
 # by default, an on premise gitlab will be matched if the host contains "gitlab"